biril/backbone-faux-server/README.md

 Backbone faux server (henceforth 'BFS') grew out of the author's need to quickly flesh out Backbone prototype apps without having to fiddle with a server, a DB, or anything else that would require more than a JS script.
-Other solutions exist for this (such as [Backbone localStorage Adapter](https://github.com/jeromegn/Backbone.localStorage)) but they deviate from (or at least obscure) Backbone's opinion of Model URLs, REST and their interdependence.
-BFS facilitates handling POSTs, GETs, PUTs and DELETEs *per* Model (or Collection) URL as if you're working on the server side.
-Functionality written this way, may be ported to your actual server in a very straightforward manner.
+Similar solutions exist for this (such as [Backbone localStorage Adapter](https://github.com/jeromegn/Backbone.localStorage)) but they deviate from (or at least obscure) Backbone's opinion of Model URLs, REST and their interdependence.
+Additionally, BFS doesn't implement some specific persistence scheme but only provides hooks for your own custom processing / persistence scheme, facilitating the handling of POSTs, GETs, PUTs and DELETEs _per_ resource (Model or Collection URL).
+Functionality written this way, may be ported to the server-side in a very straightforward manner.

 Set up